SamuelEarl/data-science-reference-guide/HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md

 There are a few different notebook options that you can use.
 This shows how to use Jupyter Notebooks inside VSCode.

-NOTE: When you install the Python language support extension in VSCode you should also be prompted to install the Polyglot Notebooks extension, which provides support for Jupyter Notebooks inside of VSCode.
+NOTE: Make sure that you have the Polyglot Notebooks extension installed in VS Code.
+This extension provides support for Jupyter Notebooks inside of VSCode.

 1. Open your project folder in VSCode.
 2. Create a new file with this naming convention: `<file-name>.ipynb`.
 VSCode will open the file inside a notebook.